openzipkin/zipkin/README.md

 ### Scribe
 <a href="https://github.com/facebook/scribe">Scribe</a> is the logging framework we use to transport the trace data.
 You need to set up a network store that points to the Zipkin collector daemon.
+If you are just trying out Zipkin you can skip this step entirely and point the ZipkinTracer directly at the collector.

 A Scribe store for Zipkin might look something like this.